THE EL-ARAJ EXCAVATION PROJECT

 Collaborators on the AIA project include CSAJCO, The Center for Holy Land Studies, Nyack College, and North Central University.
 CSAJCO will receive grants for the AIA project, provide oversight to ensure that grant funds are used in accordance with grant agreements and provide reports as required by the grantor.

 Mordechai Aviam will serve as Project Director.
 Aviam will be responsible for managing field and laboratory efforts.
 Aviam is an archaeologist and founder of the Kinneret Institute for Galilean Archaeology in Israel.
 He served as the Western Galilee District Archaeologist for the Israel Antiquities Authority in which capacity he participated in a large number of surveys, excavations and research projects.
 He has directed many excavations, including at Yodfat, Arabel and Kirbat A-Shura.
 He established the Institute for Galilean Archaeology which is currently part of the Kinneret College on the Sea of Galilee.
 In addition to his work at el-Araj other significant archaeological excavations to his credit include Yodefat, the ancient synagogues at Baram, the fortress of Qeren Naftali, and 7 churches in Western Galilee.
-He is a senior lecturer in archeology of the classical eras in the Galilee at Kenneret College.
+He is a senior lecturer in archaeology of the classical eras in the Galilee at Kenneret College.

 Dina Shalem will serve as assistant Director.
 She will assist with on ground coordination of the field supervisors as well as off-season laboratory and database management of archival findings.
 Dina was part of the key personnel who participated in the field survey at el-Araj and has led over two dozen field surveys in her work as a Regional Archaeologist with the Israel Antiquities Authority.
-She is a research associate at the Institute for Galilean Archaeology with a Ph.D. in archeology from the University of Haifa, on the subject of The Iconography of Ossuaries and Burial Pots from the Late Chalcolithic Era in the Land of Israel in the Context of the Ancient East.
+She is a research associate at the Institute for Galilean Archaeology with a Ph.D. in archaeology from the University of Haifa, on the subject of The Iconography of Ossuaries and Burial Pots from the Late Chalcolithic Era in the Land of Israel in the Context of the Ancient East.
 Her principal areas of research are the Chalcolithic Era, burial customs and artistic aspects during the Chalcolithic Era and Neolithic Era, and surveys.

 Marc Turnage serves as a guest lecturer and administrative assistant for the excavation.
 He participated in the early field-survey shovel test and first excavation season at el-Araj.
 Marc is currently finishing his Ph.D. at Bar Ilan under the supervision of Professor Esther Eshel.
 During his tenure in Israel, Marc guided study tours of university students and professors, and cross-denominational Christian groups from around the world.